-Most posts will be from recent weeks, written by physicians, and related to personal finance, but expect to find a post or two that are lacking at least some of these elements.
+Most posts will be from recent weeks, written by physicians, and related to personal finance, but expect to find a post or two lacking at least some of these elements.

 Presenting, in no particular order, this week’s Sunday Best:

-Peter Ubel, MD discusses ways to cut down on unnecessary testing in Reducing health costs: Patients aren’t going to take the lead @KevinMD.
-I like the fact that there is a “choosing wisely” campaign and Top 5 lists as part of these efforts.
+Peter Ubel, MD, discusses ways to cut down on unnecessary testing in Reducing health costs: Patients aren’t going to take the lead @KevinMD.
+I like that there is a “choosing wisely” campaign and Top 5 lists as part of these efforts.